 OK, so you’ve landscaped your back yard, and want to enjoy it.
 Well you know that summertime would not be complete without at least one outdoor barbecue.
-There are so many natural gas grills on the market, you need to spend some time researching so you get the right one for you.
+There are so many different grills out there, natural gas grills is just one that you can choose.
+You need to spend some time researching so you get the right one for you.

 Once upon a time, there was a very limited array of foods that you could cook on your grill.
 Today, modern conveniences allow you to cook pretty much any type of food on your grill.
-The easiest grill to use is by far is the natural gas grill.
+The easiest and most popular grills is the natural gas fueled grill.

 How to Choose Natural Gas Grills